 Types of mass timber framing systems

 There is an ever-evolving number of options and systems when it comes to mass timber.
-Using various combinations and sizes, mass timber products can serve as beams, columns, floors, roofs, and walls considering the directional strength of each wood products.
+Using various combinations and sizes, mass timber products can serve as beams, columns, floors, roofs, and walls considering the directional strength of each wood product.
 In contrast to conventional concrete and steel systems that tend to follow standard templates, mass timber systems offer the potential for greater flexibility, albeit not without some challenges.

 Types of mass timber framing systems include:

-Post-and-beam mass timber systems are a popular choice, and resemble the common approach used in historic heavy timber buildings of the past.
-It is a skeletal framework of decking, beams and posts supported on a foundation.
+Post-and-beam mass timber systems are a popular choice and resemble the common approach used in historic heavy timber buildings of the past.
+It is a skeletal framework of decking, beams, and posts supported on a foundation.
 The upright wood members are referred to as posts and the horizontal wood members referred to as beams.
 The post and beams are connected using mechanical steel fasteners.
 This system of construction requires no load-bearing walls.
 Glulam frequently serves as posts and beams.
-Decking systems can be made of panelized mass timber products such as NLT, CLT or others.
+Decking systems can be made of panelized mass timber products such as NLT, CLT, or others.
 The post-and-beam system works well for open plan designs such as offices and commercial buildings.

 Mass timber floor and wall systems

-In contrast to post-and-beam, designers can take advantage of mass timber panel’s two-way spanning capability.
+In contrast to post-and-beam, designers can take advantage of mass timber panels’ two-way spanning capability.
 This can include mass timber panels constructed to form a honeycomb structure well-suited to handle both vertical and lateral loads.
 In these systems, mass timber panels—similar to reinforced concrete and steel—form both floor and wall, with the walls bearing the load of the structure.
 In some instances, mass timber may form the core of a building, in place of concrete.